davidkorea/NLP_201811/RNN_LSTM_GRU/README.md

     <img src="https://github.com/davidkorea/NLP_201811/blob/master/RNN_LSTM_GRU/README/RNNorder.png">
 </p>

-In this way, before we decide whick slot to fill, we can read the previous infomation first and then make the dicision. "place of arrive" or "place of departure" is dependent on "arrive" or "leave".
+In this way, before we decide which slot to fill, we can read the previous infomation first and then make the dicision. "place of arrive" or "place of departure" is dependent on "arrive" or "leave".

 ## 2.2 Algorithm
 ### 2.2.1 Forward Propagation